 POST ‘A’ LEVEL PROSPECTS AND USES FOR THE SUBJECT

-The course is beneficial to pupils wishing to take tertiary literal courses such as Education, Law and Business Studies.
+The course is beneficial to pupils wishing to take tertiary literal courses such as Education, Law, Business and Administration among many others.

 INFORMATION FOR POTENTIAL PUPILS